engisalor/sketch-grammar-explorer/README.md

 ## Making API calls

 To get started using example calls, run `sgex.config.examples()` to generate an input file in `calls/`.
 Then run `sgex.Call()` with a path to an input file.
 Retrieved API data is stored in sqlite databases in `data/`.
+The default database is `sgex.db`, but new databases are created when new filenames are supplied.

-API responses can also be saved directly to `data/raw/` in supported file types (JSON, CSV, XLSX, TXT, XML) using `sgex.CallToFile()`.
-This method has fewer options and always overwrites existing data (see its docstring).
+API responses can also be saved directly to `data/raw/` in supported file types (JSON, CSV, XLSX, TXT, XML) using `output="csv"`, etc. This always overwrites existing data and is incompatible with some call types.
+JSON is the universal format and the only one with error reporting.

 ``` python
 import sgex